acremisini/KevinBaconGame/README.md

 I am using Hash Tables extensively in order to take advantage of the fast search, and since I know the size of my input beforehand setting each of them to an approximate size to avoid rehashing while populating the tables.
-The searches should all be relatively close to O(1), given that any given actor will likely not have acted in number of movies so large as to make linear searching slow (in the worst case that Java implements the rows in HashMap as lists, which is probably not the case).
+The searches should all be relatively close to O(1), since any given actor will likely not have acted in number of movies so large as to make linear searching slow (in the worst case that Java implements the rows in HashMap as lists, which is probably not the case).